apache/eventmesh/docs/en/design-document/04-schema-registry.md

 It could be applied to validation process and (de-)serialization process.

-### A Comparison of Schema Registry in Other Projects
+### Comparison of Schema Registry in Different Projects

 Project | Application
 :---: | :---